 The proud Norman name of Galiard was developed in England soon after Norman Conquest of England in 1066.
 It was name for a happy, joyous, and bold person.
 The name Galiard derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Galiard family

 The surname Galiard was first found in county Devon where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Galiard family

 This web page shows only a small excerpt of our Galiard research.
-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Galiard History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Galiard History in all our PDF Extended History products and printed products wherever possible.

 Galiard Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Galiard were recorded, including Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Galiard family (pre 1700)